 See Choose a security strategy.

-How to manually install a Domain CRD.
+How to manually install the Domain and Cluster CRDs.

-$ kubectl create -f kubernetes/crd/domain-crd.yaml
+$ kubectl create -f https://raw.githubusercontent.com/oracle/weblogic-kubernetes-operator/refs/heads/release/4.2/kubernetes/crd/domain-crd.yaml

 $ kubectl get crd domains.weblogic.oracle